Nytorv, Aalborg

 Nytorv Square is a town square in Aalborg, Denmark.

-Nytorv street was originally built as a funnel-shaped space between Østerågade and Slotsgade in 1604.
-The crossing at Nytorv and Østerågade is the historic center of the city and is open to pedestrians, cyclists and buses.
+Nytorv Street was originally built as a funnel-shaped space between Østerågade and Slotsgade in 1604.
+The intersection of Nytorv and Østerågade is the historic center of the city and is open to pedestrians, cyclists and buses.

-Nytorv is characterized by a number of shops and professional services, from west to east, including Spar Nord, Jyske Bank, Sinnerup, Salling, ElGiganten, Imerco, Friis, a community center, and the main library.
+Nytorv is characterized by a number of shops and professional services, from west to east.
+These include Spar Nord, Jyske Bank, Sinnerup, Elgiganten, and Imerco, as well as the department stores Salling, and Magasin, the latter being connected to the shopping center Friis via footbridge.
+At the east end of the street are the Aalborg main library and community center.